Wetland Bird Survey Annual Report

 All indices and trends plotted in the species pages on the WeBS Report Online are also available as a spreadsheet download under an Open Government licence:

-The spreadsheet contains one sheet per species (named with their two-letter codes - the top sheet gives the species name for each species code).
-For each species, the latest index and associated trend values are shown for UK and consituent countries.
+The indices spreadsheet contains one sheet per species (named with their two-letter codes - the top sheet gives the species name for each species code).
+For each species, the latest index and smoothed index values are shown for UK and constituent countries.
 Note that not all index values start at the same year, for reasons of data availability.
-Please read the important methods and interpretation notes linked to above before using this dataset.
+The trends spreadsheet contains tables of 10 and 25 year trends for the UK and constituent countries.
+Please read the important methods and interpretation notes linked to above before using these datasets.

 The latest WeBS data/annual report should be cited as:

 Frost, T.M., Calbrade, N.A., Birtles, G.A., Hall, C., Robinson, A.E., Wotton, S.R., Balmer, D.E. and Austin, G.E.
 2021.
 Waterbirds in the UK 2019/20: The Wetland Bird Survey.
 BTO/RSPB/JNCC.
 Thetford.

 Datasets on the WeBS Report Online and the Indices and Trends spreadsheet are released under the Open Government Licence v3.0.
 To reuse, please include the following attribution statement:

 “Contains Wetland Bird Survey (WeBS) data from Waterbirds in the UK 2019/20 © copyright and database right 2021.
 WeBS is a partnership jointly funded by the BTO, RSPB and JNCC, in association with WWT, with fieldwork conducted by volunteers."

 BTO is working with partners both to support effective monitoring of seabirds and to assess the pressures they face, so that appropriate conservation solutions can be found.